orisai/scheduler/docs/README.md

 ```

 The grace period (time before force-kill) defaults to 30 seconds.
 This matches the Kubernetes
-`terminationGracePeriodSeconds` default - long enough for most jobs to finish DB transactions, API calls
+`terminationGracePeriodSeconds` default – long enough for most jobs to finish DB transactions, API calls
 and file operations, short enough to not block deploys excessively.
+Customize it:

 ```php
 $manager = new MaintenanceManager($checker, 60); // 60 second grace period